chicken stuff · crafts & knitting · garden stuff · general stuff

 It’s so nice to have chickens in the garden again.
 They are such fun to watch and having freshly laid poached eggs for lunch is delicious, though it will be a month or so before they begin laying so I’ll have to be patient.
 In the meantime I am enjoying being a chicken keeper again ๐Ÿ™‚

-chicken stuff · general stuff
+chicken stuff · garden stuff